eSentire/grape/samples/demo02/README.md

 Access method: heap
 ```

 ### SQL Query
-The SQL query used for the time series graph looks like this:
+The basic SQL query used for the time series graph looks like this:

 ```sql
 WITH bigtime AS
   (SELECT